siriustrack/meta-ads-mcp/README.md

 python test_meta_ads_auth.py --app-id YOUR_APP_ID --force-login
 ```

+### LLM Interface Testing

+When using the Meta Ads MCP with an LLM interface (like Claude):

+1. Test authentication by calling the `get_login_link` tool
+2. Verify account access by calling `get_ad_accounts`
+3. Check specific account details with `get_account_info`

+These functions will automatically handle authentication if needed and provide a clickable login link.

 ## Troubleshooting

 ### Authentication Issues

 If you encounter authentication issues:

+1. When using the LLM interface:
+   - Use the `get_login_link` tool to generate a fresh authentication link
+   - Ensure you click the link and complete the authorization flow in your browser
+   - Check that the callback server is running properly (the tool will report this)

+2. When using the command line:
-1. Run with `--force-login` to get a fresh token
+   - Run with `--force-login` to get a fresh token: `python meta_ads_generated.py --login --app-id YOUR_APP_ID --force-login`
+   - Make sure the terminal has permissions to open a browser window

+3. General authentication troubleshooting:
-2. Check that your app is properly configured in the Meta Developers portal
+   - Check that your app is properly configured in the Meta Developers portal
-3. Ensure your app has the necessary permissions (ads_management, ads_read)
+   - Ensure your app has the necessary permissions (ads_management, ads_read, business_management)
-4. Check the app's redirect URI includes http://localhost:8888/callback
+   - Verify the app's redirect URI includes `http://localhost:8888/callback`
+   - Try clearing the token cache (located in platform-specific directories listed in the Token Caching section)

 ### API Errors